Five things to know about Jamal Adams’ contract extension with the Seahawks

 As has been the case for every significant extension the Seahawks have negotiated in recent years, the deal was structured to bring down the cap hit of the immediate season of the contract.

 Adams was due to get a $9.86 million base salary in 2021.
 But with Adams getting a $20 million signing bonus, his salary for 2021 was reduced to $1 million, which is also fully guaranteed, according to details revealed by Pro Football Talk.
-That makes $21 million fully guaranteed at signing, a trade-off that is a win-win for both sides — Adams immediately gets more than double the money he was due in 2021 while the Seahawks can ran prorate the bonus to lower the cap hit for this season.
+That makes $21 million fully guaranteed at signing, a trade-off that is a win-win for both sides — Adams immediately gets more than double the money he was due in 2021 while the Seahawks can then prorate the bonus over the life of the contract to lower the cap hit for this season.

 Specifically, the prorating of that bonus and the salary (the two things that determine the cap) allows for the cap hit to be reduced to $5 million for the 2021 season — $4.86 million less than it had been.